 As FERC line attorney, Mr. Applebaum was lead attorney on natural gas and electric market manipulation investigations.
 He was on the team litigating an Order to Show Cause proceeding involving a “duty of candor” (Section 35.41) violation.
 See Kourouma v.
 FERC, 723 F.3d 274 (D.C.
 Cir.
 2013).
 He was also on the team conducting an electric reliability inquiry involving transmission-related outages.
 To see the final report Click here.

 Prior to joining FERC, Mr. Applebaum was in private practice, where he handled complex civil litigation.
 Representative matters include defending financial services, health insurance, auto manufacturing and telecom companies in class action, MDL, and antitrust cases in federal and state courts throughout the country; representing a cable television service provider in a Federal Trade Commission antitrust investigation into whether terms of franchises with municipalities were anticompetitive (FTC closed the investigation without action); handling Foreign Corrupt Practices Act and False Claims Act internal investigations on behalf of corporate clients; representing an institutional investor in an auction-rate securities arbitration against a large investment bank (client obtained $50 million recovery); and representing a national mortgage company in a legal malpractice action against a law firm arising out of a real estate closing (client prevailed at trial).
+He has also served as a Vice-Chair of the ABA Antitrust Section’s Civil Practice & Procedure Committee.

 Mr. Applebaum has served as a law clerk for both Judge Thomas A. Wiseman Jr. of the U.S. District Court for the Middle District of Tennessee and Justice Frank F. Drowota III of the Tennessee Supreme Court.
 At Vanderbilt University Law School, Mr. Applebaum served as the editor-in-chief of the Vanderbilt Journal of Transnational Law.

-Mr. Applebaum’s current matters include:
+Mr. Applebaum’s recent engagements include:

 - representing energy-sector clients in antitrust and energy-related litigation